TV and Video: Time for the endgame? Bookmark has been added

 Our new study helps answer these questions by considering four potential scenarios for the shape of the TV and video market in the year 2030.
 Each of these scenarios describes a specific, plausible future, which substantially differs from the others.
 Although it does not attempt to predict the most likely outcome, the study is a valuable guide to how today’s market players could adapt to the many changes and uncertainties confronting their industry.

-Be the first to receive the newest blogSign up here
+Be the first to receive updates on this topicSign up here

 Building pictures of different futures